thebitbrine/TorrentCreationTool/README.md

 ### Usage:
 Pass first argument as input file and second file as output.

-You can change configs and trackers from files in "Config" directory.
+You can change configs and trackers from files in "Configs" directory.